codescandy/freshcart-tailwind-ecommerce-HTML-template/README.md

 ### Support

 Codescandy is happy to provide support for issues.
-Contact us an email at hello@codescandy.com
+Contact us by email at hello@codescandy.com

 Download Free Freshcart Tailwind Ecommerce HTML Template